nsipplswezey/nsipplswezey.github.io/_posts/2017-11-10-A-React-Native-Dev-Feedback-Loop-For-Apps-That-Use-Custom-Native-Components.md

 ---
 layout: post
-title: VoltAGE: A React Native Dev Feedback Loop For Apps That Use Custom Native Components
+title: VoltAGE A React Native Dev Feedback Loop For Apps That Use Custom Native Components
 ---

 {% include video.html %}